rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 what metrics & custom metrics were u monitoring in your eks cluster

-installation of prometheus , grafana , alert manager ( since alert manager is not a default component of prometheus , how will u install it ) on eks cluster ( https://github.com/iam-veeramalla/observability-zero-to-hero/blob/main/day-2/readme.md )
+installation of prometheus , grafana ( in the helm chart which abhishek uses both prometheus & grafana are installed ) , alert manager ( since alert manager is not a default component of prometheus , how will u install it ) on eks cluster ( https://github.com/iam-veeramalla/observability-zero-to-hero/blob/main/day-2/readme.md )

 difference between node exporter & kube state metrics pods in prometheus ?